-Feature/Feature associations: Aids to Navigation Association; Deep Water Route

-Aggregation; Traffic Separation Scheme Aggregation;
+Aids to Navigation Association; Deep Water Route Aggregation; Traffic Separation Scheme Aggregation; Updated Information; Text Association Feature/Feature associations:

 15.16 Inshore traffic zone

 IHO Definition: INSHORE TRAFFIC ZONE.
 A routeing measure comprising a designated area between the landward boundary of a traffic separation scheme and the adjacent coast, to be used in accordance with the provisions of the International Regulations for Preventing Collisions as Sea.
 (Adapted from IMO Ships' Routeing).